Pembrokeshire Coast Path

 The Pembrokeshire Coast Path (Llwybr Arfordir Sir Benfro), often called the Pembrokeshire Coastal Path, is a designated National Trail in Pembrokeshire, southwest Wales.
 Established in 1970, it is a 186 mi long-distance walking route, mostly at cliff-top level, with a total of 35,000 ft of ascent and descent.
 At its highest point – Pen yr afr, on Cemaes Head – it reaches a height of 175 m, and at its lowest point – Sandy Haven crossing, near Milford Haven – it is just 6 ft above low water.
 Whilst most of the coastline faces west, it offers – at varying points – coastal views in every direction of the compass.

 The southern end of the path is at Amroth, Pembrokeshire.
-The northern end is often regarded as being at Poppit Sands, near St. Dogmaels, Pembrokeshire, where the official plaque was originally sited but the path now continues to St. Dogmaels, where a new marker was unveiled in July 2009.
+The northern end is often regarded as being at Poppit Sands, near St Dogmaels, Pembrokeshire, where the official plaque was originally sited but the path now continues to St Dogmaels, where a new marker was unveiled in July 2009.
 Here the path links with the Ceredigion Coast Path, which continues northwards.

-The Pembrokeshire Coast Path forms part of the 870 mi Wales Coast Path around the whole coast of Wales from Chepstow to Queensferry, which was officially opened in 2012.
+The Pembrokeshire Coast Path forms part of the 870 mi Wales Coast Path around the whole coast of Wales from Chepstow to the border with Chester, which was officially opened in 2012.